bdlow/UT210E/README.md

 ![UT210E board](_resources/ut210e_board.png)

-The CZ1 connections are directly to the EEPROMs power and data pins, and presuming CZ1's "pin 1" is the pin closest to the crystal (i.e. the photo above is upside-down), we have:
+The CZ1 connections are directly to the EEPROM's power and data pins, and presuming CZ1's "pin 1" is the pin closest to the crystal (i.e. the photo above is upside-down), we have:

     1: Vcc (+3.3V)
     2: WP